qunitjs/qunit/docs/api/QUnit/test.todo.md

 ---
 layout: page-api
 title: QUnit.test.todo()
-excerpt: Add a test which expects at least one failing assertion.
+excerpt: Define a test that is not yet expected to pass.
 groups:
   - main
 redirect_from: